better-internet/radworks-docs/docs/radicle.md

 generating recurring income with subscriptions and NFT memberships.
 Drips helps you create a circular funding network by dripping funds to your favorite creators and dedicating a percentage of your incoming drips to others.

-## How do I get started with Radicle?
+## How do I get started?

+Hosting and collaborating on code in Radicle relies on our CLI tooling &mdash; the bridge between Git and the Radicle network &mdash; and your identity, which is a **Peer ID** and **personal URN**, which cryptographically verify you and your devices with a secure Ed25519 keypair.

 <Installation />